flancia-coop/doc.anagora.org/social-coop-oc.md

 L: What were the questions?
 Hosting, moderation?
 Questions relevant to CWG

+Cal: CWG is unclear if we're being asked to moderate it.

+M: And CWG has opinion that it should be moderated.

+Cal: TWG is sort of autonomously doing updates.

+Cal: Started as a tech demo from Flancian.
+As far as anyone in CWG or TWG is aware the community hasn't had input into whether it should continue.

+L: Discussed this maybe a month ago with Flancian & Eduardo.
+Agree this decision should go to cooperative.

+L: "Demo or supporting it", community vote to put from OC.
+And strategic questio

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar
 RSVPs.
 (We know that Melissa, Luke, Flancian will not be here today.)